The Best Portfolio Management Software Makes Your Life Easier

-The investment check-up offers priceless tools.
+The investment check-up offers priceless tools – kind of like your best portfolio analyzer.
 The overriding question that the investment check-up answers is “Could your portfolio give you greater returns for a reasonable risk level?”
 The program answers this question by comparing your current asset allocation to the recommended target, and recommending improvements.

 The retirement planner calculator tells you best and worst case retirement scenarios.
 It shows how much monthly spending your current portfolio will allow throughout retirement.

 This is my “go to” resource to check on and analyze my investment performance, and income versus spending.
 It’s extremely easy to use and it automatically updates, unlike Quicken, where I must manually update my portfolio.
 And, while on the go – the portfolio management app is ideal for a quick check of your investment returns.

 One of the best aspects of Personal Capital is how fast and seamlessly your accounts are linked!
 You can be up and running in minutes!

 I was amazed at how fast my complicated investment portfolio was uploaded and analyzed.
 I have more than 10 accounts with multiple investments within each account.

 I recently completed a retirement analysis, and increased my annual spending projections.
 The new retirement analysis showed that I’m still fine at the new spending level.
 It was fast and easy.

 The only caveat with this tool is that you may need to field a call from a Personal Capital representative.
 Other than that, the tools are all free to use.
 I consider Personal Capital a top contender for the best investment software.
 I appreciate how all of the accounts auto-populate so that I don’t need to input data.
 In fact, this free portfolio management software just might be superior to Quicken portfolio management software (which I also use).